 3 major red grapes

-Kadarka: Kadarka likely arrived in Hungary in the early 18th century from the Balkans via Serbian merchants who were fleeing from Ottoman Turkey introduced it in the 17th century.
+Kadarka: Kadarka arrived in Hungary in the early 18th century from the Balkans via Serbian merchants who were fleeing from Ottoman Turkey introduced it in the 17th century.
 Kadarka makes a light, approachable red wine with good acidity, spicy flavors, and fruity notes.
 It's often compared to a pinot noir, although it doesn’t age so well.
 Some of the best kadarka wines come from Szekszárd and Eger.
 My favorites: Heimann, Orsolya Pince, Vida Péter.

 Kékfrankos (Blaufränkisch): Kékfrankos is Hungary’s most planted red grape and thus appears in many wine regions.
-Better known as Blaufränkisch, it’s also a signature grape in Austria and Slovenia.
+Better known as Blaufränkisch, it’s also prevalent in Austria and Slovenia.
 At its best, kékfrankos is fresh and medium-bodied with hints of cherry and spices; to Máte Horváth, one of Hungary’s top sommeliers, a good kékfrankos falls between a pinot noir and a barbera, delivering the elegance of the former and the homey rusticity of the latter.
 My favorites: Karner Gábor, Weninger, Homola Pincészet.

-Bikavér (blend): Also known as Bull's Blood, this blend rightfully held a lowly reputation during the communist era — a critic called it “a watery insult to bulls everywhere.”
+Bikavér (blend): Also known as Bull's Blood, this blend rightfully held a lowly reputation during the communist era — a critic once called it “a watery insult to bulls everywhere.”
 But today, complex and layered medium-bodied bikavérs come out of wineries in Szekszárd and Eger.
 Kékfrankos, its main grape, lends fruity notes, kadarka adds spices, and a traditional Bordeaux grape like cabernet sauvignon rounds it out with structure and heft.
 My favorites: Sebestyén, Böjt Pincészet, St. Andrea.

 Tokaj’s sweet wines